sunnypilot/sunnypilot/openpilot/tools/joystick/README.md

 The available buttons and axes will print showing their key mappings.
 In general, the WASD keys control gas and brakes and steering torque in 5% increments.

+Keep this terminal running when you start the car.
+The automatic onroad gamepad process waits while this local input tool is running; a second manual instance exits without replacing it.
+Stop the tool with `Ctrl+C` before starting another instance.
+Starting the tool enables `JoystickDebugMode` automatically.
+To disable the mode, go offroad, stop the tool, and turn off **Joystick Debug Mode** in Settings.

 ### Ford C0 / C1 independently

 Use the existing **Settings → Developer → Joystick Debug Mode** toggle, while offroad.
 On a CAN FD Ford, start the existing keyboard tool with an explicit channel: